-First discovered in the 40s, it took until the year 1963 for researchers to start looking into the effects of individual cannabinoids.
+First discovered in the 40s, it took until the year 1963 for researchers to start exploring the effects of individual cannabinoids.
 THC, CBD, and CBN were first on their list.
-Nevertheless, it was not until more than 50 years after that date that CBD became a commoditized product, thanks to the passage of the 2018 farm bill.
-That’s quite a long time for compound researchers to know about for a long time,
+Nevertheless, it took another 50 years for CBD to become a commoditized product, thanks to the passage of the 2018 farm bill.

 Where Does CBD Oil Come From?

-As said earlier, CBD comes from the cannabis plant.
-However, there are two main varieties of cannabis, namely hemp or marijuana.
-The main difference between the two of them is on its THC levels, with marijuana having a higher content.
-The FDA approved the legalization of hemp plants under the Farm Bill, provided they hold less than 0.3% THC.
+As we said earlier, CBD comes from the cannabis plant.
+However, there are two main varieties of cannabis: hemp and marijuana.
+The main difference between the two?
+Well, it’s the THC levels, with marijuana having higher concentrations.
+The FDA legally approved hemp plant uses, provided each plant holds less than 0.3% THC.

 CBD’s mechanism of action involves the body’s endocannabinoid system (ECS) and its receptors.
 Unlike THC, CBD possesses a significantly low affinity for ECS receptors in the brain.
-They’re the receptors to which THC adheres to induce its psychoactive effects.
+But THC adheres to those same receptors, inducing psychoactive effects.

 The current consensus is that CBD attaches itself differently than THC.
-This has two effects: one is that by attaching itself first, CBD might prevent THC from binding to the receptors.
-Thus, it might soften the effect of consuming THC after ingesting CBD has.
-Two, it allows it to influence other mechanisms that end up helping boost potential therapeutic effects on its own.
-One example involves the endocannabinoid anandamide, which delivers feel-good effects to the body.
-CBD’s influence might prolong its effects in the body, which is naturally short without the assistance of the compound.
+This has two effects: the first is that by attaching itself first, CBD might prevent THC from binding to the receptors.
+If that’s true, it might soften the effect of consuming THC.

 According to enthusiasts, CBD oil might also help address a wide range of health conditions, including: